saydus/spelling-checker/README.md

 ## Getting started

 Remember to `npm install` packages before running.
-To run the application: first, `npm run tsc`, and then, `npm start`.
+To run the application: first, `npm run tsc`, `npm run build`, and `npm start`.

+## Adding Custom Dictionary

+The `words_alpha.txt` in the root of the project contains an example of a dictionary used for populating the Trie.
+By default, the script uses the words in the file for the initial vocabulary stored.
+To customize your dictionary, you can either change the file, or add it in the `/add` page of the application.

 ### Validating text